nopnop2002/Raspberry-ili9340spi/README.md

 # Raspberry-ili9340spi
-ILI9340 SPI TFT Library for Raspberry Pi/Orange Pi
+ILI9340 SPI TFT Library for Raspberry Pi.
+This may works with other boards like OrangePi/NanoPi.

 You can show a chart to ILI9340/ILI9341/ILI9163C/ST7735 SPI TFT.
-You can choose bmc2835 library/WiringPi(WiringOp) library.
+You can choose bmc2835 library/WiringPi library.

 I tested these TFT.
 1.44 inch 128x128 ST7735